rdmaw/dot/README.md

 git -version # should print '2.47.1'
 ```

-If you're on MacOS, install using homebrew:
+If you're on macOS, install using homebrew:
 ```
 brew install git
 git -version # should print '2.47.1'